MicrosoftDocs/microsoft-365-docs/microsoft-365/business-premium/index.md

 Let us begin by saying that you made a wise choice in adopting Microsoft 365 Business Premium.
 There are other small business productivity tools out there, but none compare to Microsoft 365 Business Premium for keeping your organization safe from cyber criminals.
 You took on the defense of your organization's systems, and that's good.
 You are your organization’s first and best defense against hackers and cyber attackers, including random individuals, organized crime, or highly-sophisticated nation states.

 The task before you is this &mdash; let Microsoft 365 Business Premium help secure your organization’s future!
 These important missions are categorized in order of importance, and completing them is the most effective way to thwart hackers, protect against ransomware, and ensure your organization’s future is safeguarded.
 Let's get started.

+Click through each tab below to learn more about how to secure your environment with Microsoft 365 Business Premium.

 > [!Note]
 > When a term or directive is unclear, you can find definitions in the [glossary of terms](m365bp-glossary.md).